Vatersay Causeway: Historical background and need for the causeway

-Design and Construction
+Design and construction

 The location of the causeway, across a 250-metre-wide gap with a minimum water depth of 11 metres, presented challenging design and construction conditions.
 The Sound of Vatersay links the Atlantic Ocean on one side with the Sea of the Hebrides on the other, with very strong tidal currents active at all states of the tide.

 The contract for the construction of the causeway was awarded to R.J.
 McLeod (Contractors) Ltd. in 1989.
-The works took 18 months to complete and included a new two-kilometre access road across Barra.
+The works took 18 months to complete and included a new two-kilometre access road on Barra.
 A total of 220,000 tonnes of rock was used for the construction of the causeway, with a local quarry at Beinn Tangabhal used as the primary source.
 The causeway was completed and fully opened to traffic in July 1991.

-The completion of the causeway formed part of a series of fixed links built between the many islands which make up the Outer Hebrides, including the Eriskay causeway, completed in 2001.
+The causeway was one of a series of fixed links built between the many islands which make up the Outer Hebrides, including the Eriskay causeway, completed in 2001.